Cyd Notter

 The good news is you do NOT have to give up the sweet flavors you enjoy.
 But you do have to make good choices regarding your sugar intake if you want to achieve and maintain a healthy body.

-Fruits (bananas, mangos, cherries) and DATES are the absolute best sweeteners that can be used to make a variety of desserts!
+Fruits (bananas, mangoes, cherries) and DATES are the absolute best sweeteners that can be used to make a variety of desserts!
 From cobblers, pies, puddings, and shakes, to banana splits, cupcakes, cookies, and muffins.
 Go to my resource page to find my recommended recipe websites.

 For more details on refined sugars, plus information on artificial sweeteners, natural sugars, and acceptable sugar substitutes, please check out my class titled “Inflammation and Your Diet.”

-For a short time, use the coupon code TAKE OFF50 to get 50% off the class price.
+Use the coupon code TAKE OFF50 to get 50% off the class price.

 It’s not smart to stuff yourself with sweets…